JulePralle/SDC_Term1_Project3_BehavioralCloning/writeup_template.md

 ## Files and Code

 My project includes the following files:
-* model.py containing the script to create and train the model
+* model.py: containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py: for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5: containing a trained convolution neural network
+* run1.mp4: a video showing the autonomous driving in the end - recorded final result
 * this writeup.md summarizing the results

 #### Run the Model